Aurorum/oysters-theme/readme.txt

 = Does this theme support any plugins? =

-Moana includes support for Jetpack's Infinite Scroll, Social Menus and other benefits it offers, such as Responsive Videos.
+Moana includes support for Jetpack, including its Infinite Scroll, Social Menus and other benefits it offers, such as Responsive Videos.

 = There's something which I don't like! =